celery/celery/docs/userguide/tasks.rst

 .. versionadded:: 4.0

 Sometimes you may want to retry a task on particular exception.
-To do so, you should wrap a task body with `try-except` statement, for example:
+To do so, you should wrap a task body with :keyword:`try` ... :keyword:`except` statement, for example:

 .. code-block:: python